uchchwhash/haskell-powerline/README.md

 ```bash
 source <path-to-repo>/setup.sh
 ```
-to your `.bashrc`.
+to your `.bashrc` file.
 If the symbols do not show up, you probably need a [powerline font](https://github.com/powerline/fonts).